viceda-s/42-cursus-level-4/README.md

 #### Module Details:

-1. **CPP00 – Introduction to C++**
+1. **CPP00 – C++ Basics and Syntax**
-    - **Objective:** Introduction to C++, including the use of classes, objects, and basic operators.
+    - **Objective:** Namespaces, classes, member functions, stdio streams, initialization lists, static, const, and some other basic stuff.
     - **Score: 100/100** ✅
-2. **CPP01 – Classes and Objects**
+2. **CPP01 – Memory and References**
-    - **Objective:** Basic concepts of classes, objects, member functions, constructors, and destructors.
+    - **Objective:** Memory allocation, pointers to members, references and switch statements.
     - **Score: 100/100** ✅
-3. **CPP02 – Encapsulation and Inheritance**
+3. **CPP02 – Operator Overloading and Canonical Form**
-    - **Objective:** Apply concepts of encapsulation and inheritance, including base and derived classes.
+    - **Objective:** Ad-hoc polymorphism, operator overloading and the Orthodox Canonical class form.
     - **Status:** 🟠 In progress.
-4. **CPP03 – Polymorphism**
+4. **CPP03 – Inheritance**
-    - **Objective:** Implement polymorphism, operator overloading, and virtual functions.
+    - **Objective:** Inheritance.
     - **Status:** 🟠 In progress.
-5. **CPP04 – Exception Handling and Templates**
+5. **CPP04 – Abstract Classes and Interfaces**
-    - **Objective:** Learn how to use exceptions and templates to make code more generic and robust.
+    - **Objective:** Subtype Polymorphism, Abstract Classes, and Interfaces.
     - **Status:** 🟠 In progress.

 ---

-### 🖼️ miniRT – In progress 🟠
+### 🖼️ miniRT – 125/100 🌟

 - **Objective:** Develop a simple 3D rendering engine using ray tracing to generate realistic scenes with support for lights, shadows, and basic reflections.
-- **Current Status:**
-    - Development is in the early stages.
-Currently, I am focusing on implementing basic objects  (spheres, planes, and cones).
 - **Challenges Faced:**
-    - The main difficulty has been optimizing the rendering of complex scenes, particularly in how lights interact with objects.
+    - The main difficulty was optimizing the rendering of complex scenes, particularly in how lights interact with objects.
 Calculating shadows, reflections, and refractions has proven especially challenging in terms of both performance and accuracy.
     - Maintaining performance with the implementation of multiple rays to simulate realistic lighting in real-time without sacrificing rendering quality.
 - **Skills Developed:**
     - Ray tracing, vector manipulation, 3D math, realistic physical lighting, implementing reflections and refractions, as well as real-time rendering optimizations.